-The initial consultation is an informal meeting, usually held at the property and takes around an hour and a half.
+The initial consultation is an informal remote or in person meeting, usually held at the property.
+It usually takes around an hour and a half.
 We will arrive equipped with a selection of samples to get the discussion started.

 The main aim of the meeting is to develop a brief, discussing the scope of the project along with details such as your preferred style and basic colour choices.